zgmrvn/WC2TB/README.md

 ![How it works](https://media.githubusercontent.com/media/zgmrvn/WC2TB/master/readme/drag-and-drop.gif "How it works")

 # Known issue
-Curently, only the Yaw rotation works.
+Currently, only the Yaw rotation works.

 # Credit
 Thanks to the Arma's Discord community for help and support.